SpatialVID: A Large-Scale Video Dataset with Spatial Annotations: Dataset Analysis

 \subsection{Data Sampling}

-Our primary objective is to curate clips that are both high quality and diverse.
-To achieve this, we adopt a two-step strategy.
-First, we raise the thresholds of key video quality metrics to improve the overall standard of the dataset.
-Second, we balance the distribution of semantic tags and camera trajectory statistics (e.g., Arc Nums) to preserve diversity across content types.
-This refined sampling procedure yields over one thousand hours of high-quality clips, forming our curated spatial video dataset, \DATAname-HQ.
+We aim to curate clips that maximize both quality and diversity.
+To this end, we first tighten thresholds across core quality metrics to elevate visual standards, and then balance semantic tags and trajectory statistics to ensure diversity.
+The resulting collection, \DATAname-HQ, comprises over one thousand hours of high-quality spatial videos.